icelandico/geodev_site/src/lib/content/blog/discriminated-unions-in-typescript.md

 ---
-templateKey: blog-post
-title: Discriminated unions in Typescript
+category: Typescript
+date: 2023-07-08 17:50:19.562000+00:00
+description: Learn how to use discriminated unions in TypeScript for type-safe, concise data modeling.
+Discover how to handle varying data types, API responses, and complex structures with unique discriminant properties.
+Boost your TypeScript skills today!
 slug: Discriminated unions in Typescript
-date: 2023-07-08T17:50:19.562Z
-category: Typescript
 tag:
 - typescript
 - basics
+templateKey: blog-post
+title: Discriminated unions in Typescript
 ---

 Discriminated unions, also known as tagged unions or algebraic data types, are a feature in TypeScript that enable developers to model and work with varying types of data in a concise and type-safe manner.
 They provide a way to define a type that can represent multiple alternatives, where each alternative has a unique discriminant property to differentiate it from the others.
 This discriminant property acts as a type guard, allowing the TypeScript compiler to narrow down the type and provide more accurate type inference.

 By using discriminated unions, developers can create expressive and self-describing types that accurately capture the possible states or variants of a value.
 This is particularly useful when dealing with scenarios such as handling different response types from API calls, representing different error conditions, or modeling complex data structures with varying shapes.